skttl/konstrukt-documentation/collections/child-collections.md

 ## Configuring a child collection

 Child collections share the same API as the `Collection` config builder API, except child collections cannot contain further child collections.
-Please see the [Collections API documentation](collections.md) for more info.
+Please see the [core collections documentation](the-basics.md) for more info.